Oklahoma City bombing: Federal and state government aid

 At 9:45 a.m., Governor Frank Keating declared a state of emergency and ordered all non-essential workers in the Oklahoma City area to be released from their duties for their safety.
 President Bill Clinton learned about the bombing at around 9:30 a.m. while he was meeting with Turkish Prime Minister Tansu Çiller at the White House.
 Before addressing the nation, President Clinton considered grounding all planes in the Oklahoma City area to prevent the bombers from escaping by air, but decided against it.
-At 4:00 p.m., President Clinton declared a federal emergency in Oklahoma City and spoke to the nation:
+At 4 p.m., President Clinton declared a federal emergency in Oklahoma City and spoke to the nation:

 He ordered that flags for all federal buildings be flown at half-staff for 30 days in remembrance of the victims.
 Four days later, on April 23, 1995, Clinton spoke from Oklahoma City.

 No major federal financial assistance was made available to the survivors of the Oklahoma City bombing, but the Murrah Fund set up in the wake of the bombing attracted over $300,000 in federal grants.
 Over $40 million was donated to the city to aid disaster relief and to compensate the victims.
 Funds were initially distributed to families who needed it to get back on their feet, and the rest was held in trust for longer-term medical and psychological needs.
 By 2005, $18 million of the donations remained, some of which was earmarked to provide a college education for each of the 219 children who lost one or both parents in the bombing.
-A committee chaired by Daniel Kurtenbach of Goodwill Industries provided financial assistance to the survivors.
+A committee chaired by Daniel Kurtenbach of Goodwill Industries provided temporary financial assistance of food and shelter to the survivors.

 International reaction

 International reactions to the bombing varied.
 President Clinton received many messages of sympathy, including those from Queen Elizabeth II of the United Kingdom, Yasser Arafat of the Palestine Liberation Organization, and P. V. Narasimha Rao of India.
-Iran condemned the bombing as an attack on innocent people, but also blamed the U.S. government's policies for inciting it.
 Other condolences came from Russia, Canada, Australia, the United Nations, and the European Union, among other nations and organizations.

 Several countries offered to assist in both the rescue efforts and the investigation.
 France offered to send a special rescue unit, and Israeli Prime Minister Yitzhak Rabin offered to send agents with anti-terrorist expertise to help in the investigation.
 President Clinton declined Israel's offer, believing that accepting it would increase anti-Muslim sentiments and endanger Muslim-Americans.